castle-engine/castle-engine/doc/README_about_index_xml_files.txt

     (and you're welcome to contribute them to include them in engine code, of course!).

+- placeholder_reference_direction (optional, default "1 0 0"):
-- placeholder_default_direction: Some placeholders (currently, only creatures) define not only the position, but also the direction, like the direction the creature is facing.
-This direction is taken as the transformation of given placeholder applied to this 3D vector.
+  Some placeholders (currently, only creatures) may be used to determine initial direction of the resource.
+For example, the direction the creature is initially facing.
+  This direction is calculated as the transformation of given placeholder applied to this 3D vector.

-  By default, we take it as direction implied by the current T3DOrient.DefaultOrientation value.
-So it is negative Z (that is, (0, 0, -1)) for default otUpYDirectionMinusZ, or negative Y (0, -1, 0) for otUpZDirectionMinusY, and so on.
-  However, using T3DOrient.DefaultOrientation value here is only a wild guess: the main purpose of T3DOrient.DefaultOrientation is to define a vector used inside creature 3D models (see DRAFT.engine_tutorial.txt section "Which way is up?" for details).
-It really does not need to have any relation at all to the preferred direction the creature is facing on the level 3D model.

-  The good value of this property is "whatever looks natural for 3D level author".
-As the exact mesh you use for placeholders is ignored (only it's transformation and bounding volume matter), you usually create a simple mesh that looks like an arrow for placeholders.
-The placeholder_default_direction should be the direction of this arrow.
-When the 3D placeholder shape will not be rotated, it will have exactly this direction.
+  The correct value may depend on the exporter you used to create 3D models, and on the exporter settings (how and if it rotates the model when exporting, and is this rotation recorded in placeholder transformation or applied directly to mesh coordinates).
+It may also depend on personal preference, as it determines how you set resources in your 3D modelling tool (like Blender).

+  Fortunately, the default value (+X vector) is suitable for at least 2 common situations:

+  - If your exporter rotates the world to turn +Z up into +Y up.
+    (This is the case of default Blender X3D exporter with default settings.)
+  - If your exporter doesn't rotate the world.
+    (You can configure Blender exporter to behave like this.
+    You may also then configure engine to use +Z as up vector for everything, see "Which way is up?" notes in DRAFT.engine_tutorial.txt.)

+  In Blender it's useful to enable the "Display -> Wire" option for placeholder objects, then Blender will show arrows inside the placeholder.
+  +X of the arrow determines the default direction understood by our engine.

 - See TLevelInfo properties documentation if in doubt.